IDEAS Grant Competition

 Foreign Policy Goal Focus: Democracy and Human Rights; Economic Development and Entrepreneurship; and Global Health.

-Project Summary: North Dakota State University aims to expand study abroad and internship opportunities within the sport management unit of the Department of Health, Nutrition, and Exercise Science.
-The goal of the program is to establish a partnership network of sport-for-development organizations in South Africa and Tanzania to establish study abroad programming and internship placements focused on issues of global health, women’s empowerment, and social cohesion.
-This program will diversify the institution’s student experiential learning opportunities and encourage sport management students to study abroad.
-Grant funds will be used to identify potential partnerships, perform site visits, and develop a syllabus for a short-term study abroad course.
+Project Summary: North Dakota State University (NDSU) will use its IDEAS grant to expand study abroad and internship opportunities within the sport management unit of its Department of Health, Nutrition, and Exercise Science.
+NDSU will establish a partnership network of sport-for-development organizations in South Africa and Tanzania to develop study abroad programming and internship placements focused on issues of global health, women’s empowerment, and social cohesion.
+This new network will expand the university’s student experiential learning opportunities and encourage study abroad among sport management students, who are underrepresented in study abroad.
+IDEAS grant funds will specifically be utilized to conduct site visits in South Africa and Tanzania, identify potential in-country partners, and develop a syllabus for a short-term study abroad course.

 North Park University